 - You decide when

 By setting your policies' incident preference, you can control how many notifications you will receive by choosing how the violations group together.
 You can also decide whether to set a Critical level for alert notifications, or set both Warning and Critical thresholds.
-You can also define an

 New Relic Alerts provides detailed views of incidents while they are in progress.
 You can review the event log while an incident is open and after it closes.